Maternity, parental and pre-placement adoption leaves and leave allowances

-Several leaves are available so you can focus on your new responsibilities as a parent.
+Leaves and leave allowances are available so you can focus on your new responsibilities as a parent.

-Women who are expecting a baby are entitled to a maternity leave of up to 17 weeks.
-When combined with parental leave, the time off work can add up to 52 weeks.
+Birth parents who are expecting a baby are entitled to a maternity leave of up to 17 consecutive weeks.

-Parents welcoming a new baby or adopting a child are entitled to parental leave of up to 37 consecutive weeks.
+Parents welcoming a new baby or adopting a child are entitled to parental leave of up to 63 consecutive weeks.

 You may also qualify for the parental sharing benefit if you and your spouse are sharing parental leave.